| Notes | Linked to |

 |

-142 | Dugald, whose descendants settled in Rockbridge County, Virginia. source: Brock, Robert Alonzo and Virgil A. Lewis.
+142 | David, first clerk of Washington County, which office he held until March 17, 1779, when he was succeeded by his brother John.
+Removing to Tennessee, he became distinguished in its annals. source: Brock, Robert Alonzo and Virgil A. Lewis.
 Virginia and Virginians: Eminent Virginians, Executives of the Colony of Virginia from Sir Thomas Smyth to Lord Dunmore.
 Executives of the State of Virginia from Patrick Henry to Fitzhugh Lee.
 Sketches of Gens.
 Ambrose Powell Hill, Robert E. Lee, Thos.
 Jonathan Jackson, Commodore Maury; History of Virginia, from Settlement of Jamestown to Close of the Civil War.
-Richmond, VA: H. H. Hardesty, 1888. | Campbell, Dugald (I11690)
+Richmond, VA: H. H. Hardesty, 1888. | Campbell, Maj.
+David (I11665)

 |